Massachusetts Real Estate- Merrimack Valley

 If a final home inspection problem does arise here are some solutions that can be considered.

-Home sellers need to be prepared to prevent final walkthrough problems.
+Home sellers need to be prepared to prevent last-minute issues.
 It can turn into a nightmare if you don’t take it seriously.
 Make sure you understand how you are to deliver the home and what is staying and going during the purchase.

 You are in a legal and binding contract to perform.
 A home buyer can back out after a final walkthrough if you have not delivered the house as agreed to in your purchase contract.